 Alternatives to CD loans

-If your bank does not offer CD-secured loans, don’t worry, because several other options may meet your needs.
+If your bank does not offer CD-secured loans, you have other options:

-If you do not need a specific amount of money and simply need to build or repair your credit, a secured credit card offers great benefits.
+- Secured credit cards: If you do not need a specific amount of money and simply need to build or repair your credit, a secured credit card offers great benefits.
 To get one, you must make a cash deposit, which establishes the limit you can spend using the card.
 For instance, if you deposit $1,000, you can use the card to spend up to $1,000.
-Depending on the terms of the card, the lender may extend a certain credit limit over time, if you establish a good credit track record.
+Depending on the terms of the card, the lender may extend a certain credit limit over time if you establish a good credit track record.